-NB: You may take your first step towards IHBC membership by registering as a Member of the IHBC using form linked above.
-Anyone interested in IHBC accreditation is encouraged to start with the online registration above.
+NB: You may take your first step towards IHBC membership by registering as a Supporter Member of the IHBC using the form linked above.
+Anyone interested in IHBC accreditation is encouraged to start there.

-All categories of membership require that applicants agree to abide by the Institute's Code of Conduct and pay the annual subscription in full within 30 days after the beginning of each membership year.
+Please note: Membership categories 2, 3 and 4 require that applicants agree to abide by the Institute's Code of Conduct and pay the annual subscription in full within 30 days after the beginning of each membership year.

 There is no fee to change membership categories, but there are strict criteria regulating applications to become a Full Member of the IHBC, as discussed below.